 B Vitamins and Ketosis:

 During ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More, B vitamins are still crucial for energy production and various metabolic processes.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More, B vitamins are still crucial for energy production and various metabolic processes.
 However, since the body is relying on fat for fuel instead of carbohydrates, the requirements for some B vitamins, particularly those involved in carbohydrate metabolism, may change.